 These facts make it even more important to plan properly before you go - for example some medical and survival training - find good people who know the region to travel with and make sure that you cover off as many contingencies as possible before you go.

-If you do get there, please, please post some photos onto a blog here to share the experience. over 6 years agoAnswered by insuranceguy via WorldNomads.com
+If you do get there, please, please post some photos onto a blog here to share the experience. almost 7 years agoAnswered by insuranceguy via WorldNomads.com

 Phil at the safety hub here.
 I'm in the process of putting some safety tips together for Ethiopia, but here's some "raw data" I have (It'll be turned into prose and posted on worldnomads.com in coming weeks).
 I agree with what insuranceguy says - you need to do this trip with people who know what they're doing, this is not a place for independent travel, you need good logistical support and operators who are familiar with the security situation.
 Pick the right people and it'll be an incredible experience.
 Take care and good luck.